Namrathaaaaaa/AWS-ZeroTo100/day-4/lambda-README.md

 ---

-**AWS Lambda: Run code without thinking about servers.
-Scale automatically.
+**AWS Lambda: The heart of serverless computing.
+Focus on code, not servers.
+Scale automatically from zero to millions of requests.
 Pay only for what you use.**